 - impaired perception

 - impaired concentration

 - lowered reaction time and control

 - lowered ability to maintain position and braking

 Drunk driving fatalities are frightening enough, but for drunk drivers who don’t die but are rather pulled over, it’s not necessarily a happy story.
 The financial cost of a DUI is estimated to be at least $10,000 just for costs associated with a DUI arrest, legal fees, and alcohol education.
 Plus, some estimates indicate that you’ll pay a whopping $40,000 more for your auto insurance premiums over 13 years following a DUI conviction.

 Of course, these expenses don’t include the potential in property damage, possible job loss, stress on relationships, injury, and loss of freedom.
 And that’s if no one is killed or seriously injured by your drunk driving accident.

-Drunk driving is incredibly expensive, even if you’re not facing a DUI.
-According to the NHTSA, the estimated economic cost of alcohol impaired driving crashes in the United States is $49.8 billion annually.
+Drunk driving is costly, even if you’re not facing a DUI.
+According to the NHTSA, the estimated economic cost of alcohol-impaired driving crashes in the United States is $49.8 billion annually.
 This cost includes lost productivity, legal expenses, medical costs, EMS, insurance, property damage, and traffic.

 How Drunk Driving Ruins Lives

 There’s no question that drunk driving hurts the lives of both drunk drivers and their victims.
 Drivers and victims who are killed or seriously injured will be forever impacted.
 But even if you just end up with a DUI conviction, you’ll have serious consequences to face that may last for several months or years — or the rest of your life.